 There is detailed guidance on Statutory Adoption Pay on the GOV.UK website.

-If your PA is having a child through a surrogacy arrangement they may also be eligible for adoption leave.
+If your PA is having a child through a surrogacy arrangement they may also be eligible for Statutory Adoption Leave and Pay.
 They will also be entitled to take unpaid time off to attend two antenatal appointments with the woman carrying the child.
 You can find out more on the ACAS website

 Shared Parental Leave (SPL) and Shared Parental Pay (ShPP) have applied since 6 April 2015, to help give families more choice over taking leave in the first year.

-The rules say that mothers on maternity or adoption leave (after taking a compulsory two weeks leave) can choose to transfer some of their maternity/adoption leave (and pay) to their partner so they can take SPL.
+The rules say that mothers on maternity or adoption leave (after taking a compulsory two weeks leave) can choose to transfer some of their maternity/adoption leave (and pay) to their partner.

-SPL and ShPP are created from the remaining weeks of maternity leave and pay.
-It means that the remaining balance of leave and parental pay (maximum 50 weeks leave and maximum 37 weeks pay at £140.98 a week or 90% of your average weekly earnings, whichever is lower) can be split between both parents, if both meet the eligibility criteria and notice requirements.
+SPL and ShPP are created from the remaining weeks of maternity/adoption leave and pay.
+It means that the remaining balance of leave and parental pay (maximum 50 weeks’ leave and maximum 37 weeks’ pay at £145.18 a week or 90% of your average weekly earnings, whichever is lower) can be split between both parents, if both meet the eligibility criteria and notice requirements.

 So in the example above, if the mother takes maternity leave for 12 weeks, then the father takes a period of SPL of 20 weeks, then the mother takes a period of SPL of 20 weeks; the mother would be paid SMP for 12 weeks, the father would be paid ShPP for 20 weeks and finally, the mother would be paid ShPP for the first seven weeks of her second leave period.